TencentEdgeOne/payload-mongodb-starter/README.md

 This is a PayloadCMS with MongoDB Website Template designed to power websites, blogs, or portfolios ranging from small projects to enterprise-level applications.
 This repository includes a fully functional backend, an enterprise-grade admin panel, and a beautifully designed, production-ready website.

+This template is right for you if you are working on:

+- A personal or enterprise-grade website, blog, or portfolio
+- A content publishing platform with a fully featured publication workflow
+- Exploring the capabilities of Payload

+Core features:

+- Pre-configured Payload Config
+- Authentication
+- Access Control
+- Layout Builder
+- Draft Preview
+- Live Preview
+- On-demand Revalidation
+- SEO
+- Form
+- Search
+- Redirects
+- Website

 ## Quick Start

 ### Deploying to EdgeOne Pages